<h6> HTML elements represent six levels of section headings.

 <h1>Heading elements</h1> <h2>Summary</h2> <p>Some text here…</p> <h2>Examples</h2> <h3>Example 1</h3> <p>Some text here…</p> <h3>Example 2</h3> <p>Some text here…</p> <h2>See also</h2> <p>Some text here…</p>

-A common navigation technique for users of screen reading software is jumping from heading to quickly determine the content of the page.
+A common navigation technique for users of screen reading software is to quickly jump from heading to heading in order to determine the content of the page.
 Because of this, it is important to not skip one or more heading levels.
 Doing so may create confusion, as the person navigating this way may be left wondering where the missing heading is.

 <h1>Heading level 1</h1> <h3>Heading level 3</h3> <h4>Heading level 4</h4>